bartificer/programming-by-stealth/docs/pbs33.md

 });
 ```

 Notice that this test uses an assertion function we’ve not seen before – `.deepEqual()`.
 This assertion function allows us to use more complex data structures in the expected field.
-The QUnit docs say the function supports potentially nested data of the following types: primitive types, arrays, objects, regular expressions, dates and functions.
+The QUnit docs say the function supports potentially nested data of the following types: primitive types, arrays, objects, regular expressions, dates, and functions.
 In this case, we are using `.deepEqual()` because the `pbs.math.fibonacciSeries()` returns an array of numbers.

 The first argument is the values to test, the second is the expected value, and the final argument is a textual description of the test.